-Pursuant to the NVS Agreement and various ancillary agreements, immediately following the Closing Date and subject to certain conditions, for a period of up to six months, and prior to the transfer of the NVS Products NDAs to the Company, Novartis will continue to sell the NVS Products on our behalf and transfer the net profit from the sale of the NVS Products to us.
-NVS has agreed to supply certain NVS Products to us for a period of time after the NDAs are transferred to the Company and to assist with technology transfer of the NVS Products manufacturing to other third-party manufacturers, if needed.
+We closed the Fab 5 Acquisition on January 20, 2023.
+Under the terms of the Purchase Agreement, we made a one-time payment of \$130,000,000 at closing, with up to another \$45,000,000 due in a milestone payment related to the timing of the commercial availability of TRIESENCE.
+Pursuant to the Purchase Agreement and various ancillary agreements, immediately following the closing and subject to certain conditions, for a period that we expect to last approximately six months, and prior to the transfer of the Fab 5 Products new drug applications (the "NDAs") to us, Novartis will continue to sell the Fab 5 Products on our behalf and transfer the net profit from the sale of the Fab 5 Products to us.
+Novartis has agreed to supply certain Fab 5 Products to the Company for a period of time after the NDAs are transferred to us and to assist with technology transfer of the Fab 5 Products manufacturing to other third-party manufacturers, if needed.